 Not all Hosting is the same.
 You can buy shared hosting at a low price, but you need to share website resources with numerous other sites.
 Your site slows down when other sites on the shared hosting plan get a lot of traffic.

-Choosing a VPS (Virtual Private Server) gives you a dedicated part of a server.
-This setup leads to better performance and stability.
-With Dedicated Hosting, you have your own private server.
+When you Select VPS (Virtual Private Server), you are provided with a specific portion of a server.
+Such an arrangement brings about improved performance and stability.
+Now, with Dedicated Hosting, it is your own dedicated host.
 This gives you complete control over speed and management options.

 Hosting companies limit the amount of data customers can transfer and process.
 Website problems occur when customers reach the usage limit set by the providers.